abdfnx/gosh/README.md

 # Shell

-shell package to run powershell and bash with go.
+run powershell and bash with go.

 ## Powershell